iDevoid/bitsum/README.md

 4. The Balance or the latest transactional data record is a direct access to record.
 5. Doesn't allow new transaction that has date behind the latest transaction date or back-date.
 Because transaction records should have moving forward dates.
 6. Doesn't allow to pay bigger amount than the balance.
+7. All times are process and store in UTC.
+8. Amount does not allow 0 (zero) or less.

 ## How to Run